mappls-api/mappls-rest-apis/mappls-maps-auto-suggest-api-example/Readme.md

     - `city` (string): the city to which the location belongs. (if applicable)
     - `state` (string): the state to which the location belongs. (if applicable)
     - `pincode` (string): the PIN code to which the location belongs. (if applicable)
-12. `typeX` (integer): Type attribute for internal use only for Mappls.
+8. `typeX` (integer): Type attribute for internal use only for Mappls.
-13. `alternateName` (string): Aliases or alternates names, if available, for the place.
+9. `alternateName` (string): Aliases or alternates names, if available, for the place.
+10. `distance` (integer): The aerial distance of the result from the location as specified in the location input parameter.

 b. userAddedLocations ([object array])